Font Psychology: New research & practical insights

 Research summary: Apart from the effect of typography on cognitive outcomes and perception, researchers have observed that humans can ascribe emotional and anthropomorphic qualities to typefaces (Juni & Gross, 2008); (Caldwell, 2013).

-Insights: People find satirical content as funnier and angrier if written in Times New Roman.
+Insights: People find satirical content funnier and angrier if written in Times New Roman.
 In comparison, Arial is not that funny.
-The Japanese find Serif fonts as elegant, classical, staid, and sleek.
+Japanese find Serif fonts elegant, classical, staid, and sleek.
 Whereas, they find narrow fonts as modern and positive.
 Younger people prefer serif fonts and the older prefer sans-serif.
 As perception is partially culture-dependent, this probably cannot be generalized.

 6. The shape of ‘You’ (or any other word) and proofreading